To,

 in Annexure-B in Form AOC-2 and the same forms part of this report.

-Further The Company has put up a Ordinary Resolution in the Notice of
+Further The Company has put up an Ordinary Resolution in the Notice of

-related parties which may result in material transaction in terms of SEBI LODR Regulations
+with related parties which may result in material transaction in terms of SEBI LODR

-and with the policy of the Company on materiality of related party transactions
+Regulations and with the policy of the Company on materiality of related party

 16. PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS